MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Functions_Advanced_Parameters.md

 - `Positive` A number greater than zero
 - `Negative` A number less than zero
-- `NotPositive` A number less than or equal to zero
+- `NonPositive` A number less than or equal to zero
-- `NotNegative` A number greater than or equal to zero
+- `NonNegative` A number greater than or equal to zero

 In the following example, the value of the
 `Attempts` parameter must be between zero and ten.